TuNguyen1012/Funnel-Analysis-of-E-commerce-website/README.md

 ## Description

-By Analyzing the website's purchase conversion rate, we can identify where visitors drop off in the purchase process.
+By analyzing the website's purchase conversion rate, we can identify where visitors drop off in the purchase journey.

 This allows us to make recommendations on how to improve the website's usability and increase the likelihood of a successful purchase.

 ## Tools:

-- Using SQL to query data for analytics & reports to extract insights, with statements: JOIN, TEMPORARY TABLE, WITH,...
+- Using SQL to query data for analytics to extract insights, with statements: JOIN, TEMPORARY TABLE, WITH,...

 - Performing Data Visualization with Power BI